datumorphism/datumorphism.github.io/_wiki/data-visualization/anscombes-quartet.md

 </div>

-## What are differences between the datasets?
+## What are the differences between the datasets?

 There are probably a million different ways to tell them apart.
 A very simple calculation is the percentile.
 For example, the medians of the x data are (9.0, 9.0, 9.0, 8.0).
 The medians of the y data are (7.58, 8.14, 7.11, 7.04).